efecarranza/encode-expert-solidity/homework4.md

 }
 ```

 The structure used for students is an array, meaning, students could sign up mutilple times with the same address.
 This is a waste of time and there's no validation on it.
 A mapping would have been a better structure.
+They could also make this array really big and then the loop will run out of gas.